 - There are no refunds - rain or shine

-- You are not allowed to sell water, soda or alcohol
+- You are not allowed to sell water or alcoholic beverage

 - You are not allowed to give away water, soda or alcohol